alvianzf/learn-to-code/vuejs/README.md

 the `--hot` command will force the hot reload function in vueJs, so you can watch the page change as you code.
 The `--open` command will open the browser for you!
 Neat!.

+Try typing `npm run dev` to start viewing your page.

 ## Add Routes

 to ensure that you can render pages, we use the `vue-router` library.
 To do this, type: